-9. How does this program work with the Supplemental Fringe Benefit Fund?
+8. How does this program work with the Supplemental Fringe Benefit Fund?
 (VEBA)

 We will use the opt-out benefit first, and then benefits from the Supplement Fringe Benefit Fund.
-Please use the "opt-out" reimbursement form.
+This means you must exhaust all opt-out benefits first before submitting to the SFBF/VEBA Fund.

-10. My spouse can cover me under his/her plan but my spouse's employer requires a \$50 per month contribution to participate.
+9. My Spouse can cover me under his/her plan and my spouse's employer requires a \$50 per month contribution to participate.
 Is this \$50 eligible for reimbursement from the medical expense account?

-If your spouse pays for participation in his/her employer's health care plan, and that contribution is made on a pre-tax basis, then the contribution is not eligible for reimbursement.
+If your spouse pays for participation in their employer's health care plan, and that contribution is made on a pre-tax basis, then the contribution is not eligible for reimbursement.
 However, if the contribution is made on an after-tax basis, then the contribution is reimbursable.
 If you're not sure how the contributions to your spouse's plan is being handled, check with your spouse's employer.

-11. If I elect to opt-out, do I still have to pay monthly contributions to the fund?
+10. If I elect to opt-out, do I still have to pay monthly contributions?